UBC-STAT/stat-201/docs/schedule-page.md

 #### Module 12: Project Week

-This week is designed as independent studying where the students will be working on a project that aims at answering an inferential question with the material they have learned from weeks 1-11.
+This week is designed as independent studying where the students will be working on a project that aims at answering an inferential question with the material they have learned from modules 1-11.